Stephen Olson presents at HKBU International Media Salon

 During the event, Olson articulated expert insights about trade as it relates to business and journalism.
 He helped the students make sense of international trade by breaking down contradictory viewpoints and hot button issues surrounding trade today.
 He explained that free trade agreements are often about more than just trade, and journalists should also be aware of geo-strategic considerations, behind the border issues and progressive trade issues.
 Olson also described the different kinds of free trade agreements (FTAs) in the context of current affairs, using TPP, RCEP and NAFTA as examples.
 He concluded the event with a lively question and answer session with students.

 Olson has taught trade negotiation to government teams and leads the Hinrich Foundation’s Open Trade Asia Negotiation Simulations for university students in Hong Kong and the Philippines.
-To learn more about Open Trade Asia Negotiation Simulations, click here.
+Click link to learn more about Open Trade Asia Negotiation Simulations.